bharathgowdabv/Karnataka-Forest-Cover-Dashboard/README.md

 Shapefiles/GeoJSON for district boundaries

 🚀 How to Use
-Clone the repository.

-Open the Tableau workbook (.twb or .twbx).
+Open the Tableau workbook (Tableau packaged file) or view dashboard as webpage under deployments

-Explore the dashboard with filters for district, forest type, and year.
+Explore the dashboard.

 Use interactive maps and charts to analyze forest distribution and biodiversity.